Tyarporn/coldbrew-frontend/README.md

 # The front end for coldbrew-coders, an NYU senior design project for a product that allows users to discover new Discord bots.

+# To run, cd into the app directory, then run 'npm start'

 # About Us
  ## Shashanka Sharma